cdsittampalam/documentation/docs/Invite Trusted Parties.md

 The Approvals view also shows these details of the trusted party:

-- their location.
+- Location of the trusted party.
-- their email address.
+- Email address of the trusted party.
-- their network status.
+- Network status of the trusted party.
-- the date in which the invite was actioned.
+- Date in which the invite was actioned.

 The status shows the following information: